 Exceptional Accuracy

-PSIs enable precise transfer of the virtual surgical plan to the patient, achieving minimal deviations as low as 0.3 mm in vertical/transverse dimensions and 0.7 mm anteroposteriorly.
+PSIs enable highly precise transfer of the virtual surgical plan to the patient, with minimal deviation in vertical, transverse and anteroposterior dimensions.

 Surgical Efficiency